Splinter0/AppLinksExtension/README.md

 and makes it json exportable, to compensate for the lack of a history entry for these types of links.

-## Future improvements

-- Block links until they have been inspected and approved (disable auto navigation)
-- Find and blacklist more "non app links"
-- Make mobile version (to compensate for firefox not specifying the origin before opening the link)

 ## Contributing

 Feel free to create PRs and issues with feature requests, bugs, security concerts and more!